RedefiningReality/Cobalt-Strike/README.md

 #### Post-Ex
 - powerpick.cs ⇒ C# code for running unmanaged PowerShell, providing the PowerShell command as an argument(s) - compatible with inline-x.cna
 - inline-x.cna ⇒ modified [inlineExecute-Assembly](https://github.com/anthemtotheego/InlineExecute-Assembly) cna file that makes running .NET assemblies and PowerShell inline easier
+- command-all.cna ⇒ execute `run` or `shell` command on *all* active Cobalt Strike beacons, without having to interact with each one individually

 **Note:** When building powerpick.cs, you'll have to include a reference to System.Management.Automation.dll, which is located in C:\Program Files (x86)\Reference Assemblies\Microsoft\WindowsPowerShell\<version>